redaphid/fluid-delegatable-democracy/README.md

 * Below a certain ability to reason, a citizen's vote can have a harmful effect on society.
 * The harmful votes should be blocked by restricting who can vote if their reasoning ability is below a certain threshold.
 * Many versions of this assesment may easily be subjective discriminatory, or wrong.
 Restrictions should be added with extreme caution, and may require a Direct Democratic Vote (more on this later).
+* It is very possible that this only applies to people to young to vote.
+Don't want to encourage elitism.

 #### Restriction of Voting Rights Due To Reasoning Ability
 * Reasoning ability varies with age.